MrRobotV8/IOT_Restaurant/README.md

 - Name app2: rpanel ---> Restaurant Panel
 - Name app3: tg-menu --> Customer Panel for Telegram Orders at Restuarant

-To run the web app in your local host, be sure to install the following requirements in a virtual environment, activate the venv and the run the following command:
+To run the web app in your localhost, be sure to install the following requirements in a virtual environment, activate the venv and the run the following command:

 $ python manage.py runserver

 ====
-Then click CTRL + link(localhost:808) in the console and the platform will be available in the browser.
+Then click CTRL + link(localhost:8080) in the console and the platform will be available in the browser.

-You can find a deployed version of the platform here:
+*You can find a deployed version of the platform here:
 [link](order-eat2021-django.herokuapp.com)

+We have tried to adopt *Agile Methodology
 ## Requirements
 - asgiref==3.3.1 \n
 - dj-database-url==0.5.0 \n